andreacw5/ziplink/README.md

 # Short URL Generator

 ## Description
-This application allows users to create short, personalized URLs using Nest.js.
+This application empowers users to generate short, personalized URLs using Nest.js.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to set up the project on your local machine for development and testing purposes.
  - Clone the repository to your local machine: `git clone https://github.com/andreacw5/short-url-generator.git`
  - Install dependencies: `yarn install`
  - Start the application: `yarn start:dev`
  - Visit `http://localhost:3000` in your browser to use the application.

 ## Features
- - Create short urls
+ - Create short URLs
- - Edit short urls
+ - Edit short URLs
- - Delete short urls
+ - Delete short URLs
- - Redirect to default url if code is not found
+ - Redirect to the default URL if the code is not found
- - Click recording for short urls
+ - Click recording for short URLs
  - Dockerized application
  - GitHub actions for build
- - API Auth token for CUD endpoints
+ - API Auth token for create, update, and delete endpoints
+ - Swagger documentation

 ## Next planned functionality
  - More detailed statistics for short urls
+ - Testing with Jest
  - Deployment with frontend management page

 ## Built With